fieldtrip/website/tutorial/nirs_multichannel.md

          8

-Let’s take a look at what happens around the first deviant, by plotting the average optical density:
+Let's take a look at what happens around the first deviant, by plotting the average optical density:

     cfg          = [];
     cfg.channel  = 'Rx*';